Cancún International Airport: Terminal 1 (temporarily closed)

 Exclusively dedicated to charter and private flights, Terminal 1 features 7 gates numbered 1 to 7, 3 helicopter stands, and a VIP lounge.
 Temporarily closed for reconstruction after Hurricane Wilma, the terminal resumed operations between 2013 and 2018.
-The terminal is currently undergoing a comprehensive remodeling and expansion, with reopening planned for 2026.
+The terminal is undergoing a comprehensive remodeling and expansion, with reopening planned for 2026.

 Terminal 2

 As the oldest terminal, Terminal 2 handles arrivals and departures for domestic and international flights.
 With 22 gates—A1 through A11 (in a satellite building) and B12 through B22 (at the main building)—it serves most domestic airlines, along with most international flights to Central and South America and select long-haul flights to Europe.
 The check-in area houses a bank and food outlets, while the boarding area features several restaurants and shops, along with immigration/customs services.
 Two lounges, the MERA Business Lounge and The Lounge by Global Lounge Network, cater to both domestic and international travelers.

-The primary tenants at the terminal are Viva, which operates a hub at this location; Volaris and Magnicharters, which operate focus city services along with Volaris Costa Rica and Volaris El Salvador.
+The primary tenants at the terminal are Viva, which operates a hub at this location and Volaris, along with its subsidiaries Volaris Costa Rica and Volaris El Salvador operate a focus city.
 Other airlines serving Terminal 2 include Aerolíneas Argentinas, Alaska Airlines, Arajet, Avianca, Avianca El Salvador, Conviasa, Copa Airlines, GOL Linhas Aéreas, LATAM Chile, LATAM Perú, LOT Polish Airlines, Neos, Sky Airline Peru, TUI Airways, TUI fly Netherlands, TUI fly Belgium, and Wingo.